-The information presented was determined as part of the actuarial valuations as of January 1 of the prior fiscal year.
-Additional information as of the latest actuarial valuation presented is as follows: the actuarial cost method was entry-age normal; the amortization method was level percent of pay, closed and the amortization period was 29 years; the asset valuation method was five-year smoothed market and the significant actuarial assumptions were an investment rate of return at 7.5% annually, projected salary increases assumption of 4.4% to 16.0% compounded annually and postretirement benefit increases of 3.0% compounded annually.
+The information presented was determined as part of the actuarial valuation as of January 1 of the prior fiscal year.
+Additional information as of the latest actuarial valuation presented is as follows: the actuarial cost method was entry-age normal; the amortization method was level percent of pay; closed and the amortization period was 27 years; the asset valuation method was five-year smoothed market; and the significant actuarial assumptions were an investment rate at 7.50%

 Ultimately, this schedule should present information for the last ten years.
-However, until ten years of information can be compiled, information will be presented for as many years as is
+However, until ten years of information can be compiled, information will be presented for as many years as is available.